Backyard Chicken Predators

 We have a small bin of wood scraps that are useful for many situations, this one included.

-You will also want to check any fencing that you have as well.
-If you are short on extra fencing to use for patching a hole, you can also secure wood pieces until you can get more.
+You will also want to check any fencing you have and look for holes you can close up.
+If you are short on extra fencing for patching a hole, you can also secure wood pieces there as well until you can get more.

 Remember, sealing up access areas it doesn’t have to look pretty, it just be effective.